Harvington: History

 If you've got no apples money will do.'

 1961 Jet Provost air incident

 On 30 August 1961, BAC Jet Provost 'XM423', from RAF Little Rissington in east Gloucestershire, hit 275kV 160ft pylons, on the transmission line from Ham Hall to Melksham.
 Both pilots ejected.

+Harvington Horse Hunt

+The Harvington Horse Hunt is a purported traditional event said to take place annually in the Worcestershire village of Harvington.
+According to local folklore, the tradition dates to 9 September 999 AD, when the young son of the Earl of Harvington was allegedly trampled to death by a horse.
+In remembrance of the incident, villagers are said to gather each year on 9 September and search the village for a horse which is then ceremonially captured and taken to one of the local public houses.
+The climax of the event involves the horse being beheaded inside the pub, after which the villagers celebrate late into the evening.
+The tradition is said to have continued for more than a thousand years.

+In more recent times, the event is held where a wooden, straw or piñata style horse is used, its hidden somewhere in the village then carried by the villagers into one of the two pubs in Harvington, at which point its head is chopped off by a man dressed as the Earl of Harvington.

 Present

 Harvington has a number of amenities including a convenience store, a farm shop, two children's play areas, a community orchard, youth group, sports facilities and clubs.

 The village has two churches, the Anglican St James Church and a Baptist church, and two pubs, the Golden Cross and the Coach and Horses.

 The River Avon is close by.
 A large section of the bank is owned and managed by Manor Farm Leisure, which also runs the local golf course, fishing lakes and holiday caravan site.

 Towards the south end of the village, there is a natural landmark called Monkey Island, which despite its name doesn't have any monkeys or islands and is simply just a wooded area near an orchard that contains a brook flowing through it.